 Pelty was tabbed with one of the great nicknames: “The Yiddish Curver.”
 Pelty’s curveball and other pitchers made him one of first elite Jewish players in the big leagues.
 Pelty made his debut in 1903 for the St. Louis Browns and quickly established himself as a fine pitcher.
 On July 4, 1904, he threw a 1-hitter against the White Sox.
 His catcher in that game was none other than Branch Rickey.
 His best year was in 1906 when he went 16-11 with a 1.59 earned run average.
 He held opponents to a .206 batting average.
 He was in command with a 2-0 victory.
 However, Pelty had the misfortune of pitching the bulk of his career with the Browns, who came redefine futility during the first half of the 20th Century.
 In 1908, he went 12-21 despite a 2.57 ERA.
 For his career, he was 92-117 with a 2.63 ERA.
 Pelty clearly deserved a better fate.

-Did you know?
-Pelty was on the mound for the Browns for the first game in Comiskey Park in Chicago on May 1, 1910.
+Pelty was on the mound for the Browns for the first game played at Comiskey Park in Chicago on May 1, 1910.